-On December 10, 2010, Jocelyn Alexander-Tate ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
+On December 10, 2010, Sherrie Waul ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
 Employee's RIF notice was dated October 22, 2010, with an effective date of November 21, 2010.
 Employee's position of record at the time her position was abolished was a Placement Specialist at the DCPS Office of Special Education's Non-Public Unit ("NPU").
 Employee was serving in Educational Service status at the time her position was abolished.
-On January 12, 2011, Agency filed an Answer to Employee's appeal.
+On January 24, 2011, Agency filed an Answer to Employee's appeal.

 I was assigned this matter on July 30, 2012.
 On September 28, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations ("September 28th Order").
 Agency timely submitted its brief on October 17, 2012, after the undersigned granted an extension of time request.
-Employee also timely submitted her brief after the undersigned granted a request for an extension of time made via email on November 1, 2012.
+The undersigned also granted a request for an extension of time made by Employee via email on November 1, 2012.
+However, Employee did not submit her brief on or before the November 2, 2013, extended deadline.
+On November 7, 2012, I issued an Order for Statement of